Perimeter of the southern Feral Woods

 HRA-319: AVL, RUN!

-I looked between the two beasts before giving chase on the adolescent one, a shrill, feral cry piercing through the air.
+I glanced between the two monsters before giving chase on the adolescent one, a shrill, guttural cry piercing through the air.

 A moment later, my visor flashed red.